-So, up to now, looking like grasshoppers, scorpions, and horses, they also have “hair” that, evidently, streams out behind them plus things that look like “teeth,” probably at the front end of those creatures decorating “their faces” like “the faces of men” in verse 7.
+Up to now, looking like grasshoppers, scorpions, and horses, they also have “hair” that, evidently, streams out behind them, plus, things that look like “teeth,” probably at the front end of those creatures, decorating “their faces” like “the faces of men” (Verse 7).
 Obviously, those characteristics must be only analogous to what John actually saw and are not literal.

 Although this picture is just as crude as the former, it adds the features described in this verse to that of verse 7.
 Are we beginning to get an idea of the thing John actually saw?
-So, lets see what the next verse has to say.
+Let’s see what the next verse has to say.

 Verse 9: And they had breastplates, as it were breastplates of iron; and the sound of their wings was as the sound of chariots of many horses running to battle.

 Since these “insects” “came out of the smoke” and are here depicted with “wings,” they are obviously capable of flight.
-While grasshoppers have wings that vibrate up and down and produce a buzzing sound, these have the sound of running horses, which by now are very familiar to us who live in our day, but not to John.
+While grasshoppers have wings that vibrate up and down and produce a buzzing sound, these have the sound of running horses, which by now are very familiar to us, but not to John.

 Fixed “wings” on ordinary aircraft make very little if any “sound.”
-Since on “their heads were as it were crowns like gold” (verse 7), we can assume that is where their noisy “wings” are located strongly suggesting them to be rotary wings that look like a halo or a”crown” while it rotates.
+Since on “their heads were as it were crowns like gold” (verse 7), we can assume that is where their noisy “wings” are located, strongly suggesting them to be rotary wings that look like a halo or a “crown” while in rotation.

 Verse 10: And they had tails like unto scorpions, and there were stings in their tails: and their power was to hurt men five months.

-However, these creatures that looked like “locusts, scorpions,” and “horses,” have the ability to fly because of the wings that sound like galloping horses, bearing malicious looking “teeth” on their “faces,” with “hair” streaming out behind them, was totally unknown and became known only recently.
-In fact “it was not until 1942 that a helicopter . . . reached full-scale production . . . that would come to be recognized worldwide as the helicopter.”
+However, these creatures that looked like “locusts, scorpions,” and “horses,” have the ability to fly because of the wings that sound like galloping horses, bearing malicious looking “teeth” on their “faces,” with “hair” streaming out behind them, were totally unknown and became known only recently.
+In fact, it was not until 1942 that a helicopter reached full-scale production and would come to be recognized worldwide as the helicopter.